Vector3

 .

-Use this driver script as a sandbox to informally test your abstractions.
-In particular, add the following immutable methods to your Vector3
+Use this driver script as a sandbox to test the code we write outside the context of a renderer.
+In particular, add the following immutable methods to the Vector3

 class and test their results: